 To access DCP funds, enroll in the Retirement Savings Plans, or for more information about the tax treatment and potential penalties of Plan distributions, contact Fidelity Retirement Services online at netbenefits.fidelity.com or call the toll-free number: 1-866-682-7787.
 Fidelity Retirement Services representatives are available Monday through Friday, from 5 a.m. to 9 p.m.
 Pacific time.

-Graduate students who do not have their fees and tuition paid by fellowships and/or scholarships, but rather, pay their fees and tuition from their own personal resources, may be able to claim a Lifetime Learning Credit or an education tax deduction for their qualified tuition and related expenses.
+Graduate students who do not have their fees and tuition paid by University funding sources, fellowships and/or scholarships, but rather, pay their fees and tuition from their own personal resources, may be eligible for education tax benefits.
+Please contact an income tax professional.

 The 1098-T reports total scholarship payments, fellowship payments, and qualified tuition and related expenses for the calendar year.
 While the 1098-T may be helpful in preparing tax returns, personal financial records as listed above are the official supporting documentation for all federal and state income tax returns.